Bole05/Racing-Game/README.md

 - F1 : Show coliders
 - H KEY: Help menu
+- R KEY: The game will only restart when someone reaches 6 laps first
 ### Game Objective:
 Be the first to reach the finish line, win the golden trophy.